WojciechMatuszewski/programming-notes/system-design/neetcode-system-design.md

   2. Use CloudFront as the proxy?
 A wildcard (no idea if that would work at all), but we could use the CloudFront as the proxy which would talk to the persistance layer.

   3. Use **WAF rate limiting capabilities**.
 It has the ability to rate limit based on the IP address, but **there is no way to configure the algorithm is uses to compute the count of requests**.
 An advantage here is that one can use WAF with both APIGW and ALB.

+## Design a Link shortener

+- The idea is simple, map a string into another string, but shorter.

+- You most likely want to expire those links.

+### Non-functional requirements

+- High availability (well, duh!)

+- Low latency

+  - Optimize for reads

+  - There might really be a LOT of reads. **While thinking about the architecture, also take the cost into the consideration**.

+### Implementation

+- Since we do not need atomic operations, a NoSQL database could be the right choice here.

+- Due to the large amount of reads, one **could consider adding caching in-between the client and the storage layer**.

+  - With the cache in place, the eviction algorithm is quite important.
+The teacher suggest going with LRU – [_Least Recently Used_](https://en.wikipedia.org/wiki/Cache_replacement_policies#LRU)

+    > Keeping and computing what is the _least recently used_ item is quite expensive.

+- Since the implementation relies on redirects, **you must know what is the difference between `301` and `302` status codes**.

+  - The `301` status code is for **permanent moves, it causes the browser to CACHE the end location**.

+  - The `302` status code is for **temporary moves, the browser will not cache the request**.

+    - Imagine the case where you want to apply analytics on the backend.
+Then you most likely want to know about all the redirects happening.
+In such case, the `302` status code could be a better choice.
+Otherwise, `301` is the way to go.

+### Thinking in AWS